Malek-Ben-Anes/societe-generale-robot/README.md

 ## Features

-- Supports reading input data from a file or predefined data.
+- Supports reading input inputData from a file or predefined inputData.
 - Handles multiple lawn mowers moving simultaneously.
 - Checks for collisions and boundary conditions to ensure safe movement.
 - Provides detailed output of the final positions of each lawn mower.